 Most infants lose up to 10% of their birth weight in the first week.
 A baby's weight decreases from the normal loss of fluid, urine, and stool.
 Babies also get few calories from early breastfeeding patterns.
 Their bodies have special fat stores for this early time.
 Normally, feeding sessions in the first few days, although frequent, are short.
 Feedings gradually get longer and the baby gets more calorie-rich milk.
 After 2 weeks, most infants have gained back the lost weight and continue to gain weight steadily.

 Poor weight gain is when a baby:

-- The mother's limited milk supply because of tobacco use, moderate to heavy alcohol use, or certain types of medicines or birth control pills.
+The mother's limited milk supply because of tobacco use, moderate to heavy alcohol use, or certain types of medicines.

 Typically, more frequent breastfeeding (every 1½ to 2 hours) usually solves the problem.
 If it does not, ask your doctor or a lactation consultant for help.
 Sometimes extra feedings with formula are recommended.
 Formula feedings for breastfed infants are often given through a specially designed, thin plastic tube (supplemental nursing system).
 The tube is placed next to the nipple during breastfeeding.
 If supplementation is necessary, it is best to use methods other than bottle-feeding.
 Also, pump your breasts several times a day to help keep up and increase milk production.

 A baby usually only needs to be hospitalized for poor weight gain if he or she is severely undernourished, is dehydrated, or has other health problems.

 Author: Healthwise Staff Medical Review: Sarah Marshall MD - Family Medicine Thomas M. Bailey MD - Family Medicine Kathleen Romito MD - Family Medicine Adam Husney MD - Family Medicine Kirtly Jones MD - Obstetrics and Gynecology